Conniekoh/web-scrapping/README.md

 article.nlp()
 ```

-* get pulication date of the news article
+* get the publication date of the news article
 ```py
 article.publish_date
 ```